giuliamml/data-journal.github.io/pages/webrtc-part-2.md

 Title: WebRTC Parallel Processing with a 2D partial difference equations solver (part-2)
 Subtitle: In my last post, I introduced a CFD code which solved a partial differences equation implemented in JavaScript.
 The starting point, was to use a parallel computational task and distribute it among several browsers with Webrtc.
-In this post, I\'ll show you how I accomplished just that.
+In this post, I'll show you how I accomplished just that.
 Tags: CFD, Web-RTC,Mathematical Modelling
 Date: 2015 3 20
 Thumb: <img alt="gif time" src="assets/img/webrtc/gif.gif" title="gif time">

 # WebRTC Parallel Processing (part-2)

-In my[last post](/webrtc-part1.html), I introduced a CFD code which solved a partial differences equation implemented in JavaScript.
+In my [last post](/webrtc-part1.html), I introduced a CFD code which solved a partial differences equation implemented in JavaScript.
 The starting point, was to use a parallel computational task and distribute it among several browsers with Webrtc.
 In this post, I'll show you how I accomplished just that.

 I've devised a solution where I have several browsers in different computers.
 Each browser has a peer connection and is connected to the same URL.
 I'm using a master/server approach, where one peer distributes work among the other peers and judges if the convergence criteria is met.